inno-se/the-guide/README.md

     - How to optimally load videos and audios?
     - What should be the format of transcripts for videos and audios?
     - How to present the structure of the knowledge base to the LLM so that the LLM can select relevant parts for chats on particular topics?
-    - Where to store the knowledge base?
+    - Where to store the knowledge base so that it can be versioned and viewed locally?
       - Most probably, a single `docs` directory in your repo will be enough to store textual materials and images.
     - What should be the file structure in the knowledge base directory?
     - How to store PlantUML, Mermaid, Draw.io diagrams so that they can be loaded into a chat with an LLM and provide useful information?